pquerna/ffjson/README.md

 That question is really up to you.
 If you don't, you will have a more complex build process.
 If you do, you have to keep the generated files updated if you change the content of your structs.

 That said, ffjson is operating determiniticly, so it will generate the same code every time it run, so unless your code changes, the generated content should not change.
-Note however that this is only true if you are using the same ffjson version, so if you are several people working on a project, you might need to synchronize your ffjson version.
+Note however that this is only true if you are using the same ffjson version, so if you have several people working on a project, you might need to synchronize your ffjson version.

 ## Performance pitfalls